Arrays of 2-D Experiments

 Moving Peaks

 If you are monitoring the height of a cross-peak, slight frequency variations between experiments can be problematic.
 You can resolve this by assigning the cross-peaks in every experiment.
 Copy them from the reference spectrum using the “Copy Peaks” command.
 Paste them into the other spectra using “Paste Peaks”.
 Both commands are located under the Actions menu of the CPM.
-To relocate the assignments, select them with the Peak-Picker tool and choose the option: “Move to the Nearest Max.”.
+To relocate the assignments, select them with the Peak-Picker tool and choose: “Move to the Nearest Max”.

 Moving Integrals

-Suppose you want to monitor the growth or decay of signals using standard integration, but the chemical shifts of your peaks change between spectra.
+Suppose you want to monitor signal growth or decay using standard integration, but the chemical shifts vary from one spectrum to another.
 In this case, your approach will differ: assign all peaks in all spectra.
 Define the integration limits in a single spectrum.
 Keeping this spectrum in the foreground, select the command “Move Integrals”.
 This will copy the integration limits to all spectra, adjusting them exactly to where the peaks have moved.
 Now, for each spectrum, use the “Copy Integrals” command.
 Paste and combine the results into an external spreadsheet.

 From Fitting to Plain Integration